-Tuggeranong Hyperdome (food can be donated outside Woolworths and Coles, clothing can be donated at our Best Dressed Store)
+South.Point Tuggeranong (food can be donated outside Woolworths and Coles, clothing can be donated at our Best Dressed Store)

 Cooleman Court Shopping Centre (food can be donated outside Woolworths)

-Office of Senator Katy Gallagher, Unit A, Ground Floor, Law Society Building, 11 London Circuit, Canberra ACT 2600.
+Office of Senator, Unit A, Ground Floor, Law Society Building, 11 London Circuit, Canberra ACT 2600.

-We love food donations.
-We use them to help vulnerable and disadvantaged people in our community, and we also contribute to other charities who support our community.
+We accept non-perishable items in its original, sealed packaging before its use-by date.
+Your donations can help vulnerable and disadvantaged people in our community.
 For more information, visit our Essential Services page